Here’s Intuit’s plan to get Mint back on track after years of neglect

 Intuit can count on a fair amount of inertia: As Moody’s Investors Service said in a June note, its “consumer and small-business customer base tends to be loyal.”
 Switching to smaller, younger competitors can also entail compatibility issues with connecting to some accounts, something Monarch’s Agostino said the company is working to fix.

-But privacy concerns won’t go away, and Krishna says Intuit has heard from customers willing to pay for an ad-free version of Mint.
+But privacy concerns won’t go away.
+And Krishna says Intuit has heard from customers willing to pay for an ad-free version of Mint.
 While he stresses that there will always be a “highly functional” free version of Mint, he adds that the company will be testing various premium features that could include such options as more advanced analytical tools.

 That’s no guarantee of a privacy-enhanced version.
 But at least there will be new versions, something that seemed improbable a year ago.